 Our review today covers the new Hilidac Audirect Beam 3 PRO which is an MQA and PCM 32BIT/768kHz capable portable dongle-style amp and DAC.
 It is priced at $149.99

-Disclaimer: The Hilidac Audirect Beam 3 PRO sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Shenzhen Audio and Hilidac for giving us this opportunity.

-To read more about portable amplifier & DAC reviews previously done on Headfonics please click here.
+To read more about portable amplifiers & DAC products previously done on Headfonics please click here.

 Note, this review follows our latest scoring guidelines which you can read up on here.

 While the Hilidac Beam 3 PRO uses a DAC chip that is used by many dongle manufacturers these days, Hilidac has taken the ES9281 PRO chip and added its own unique flair to it.
 Creating a safer presentation that lends itself to appealing to a wider audience, whilst having a superb execution that features clean lines and an engaging character.